 Well, not necessarily.

 Try introducing quizzes in your marketing efforts.
+You can use a quiz builder tool to create interactive quizzes that captivate and delight your audience.
 Interactive quizzes are another guaranteed social media hit.
 In fact, as AdWeek points out, quizzes are the most shared content online.

 11. Get your audience to create user-generated content

 Getting ahead of the curve using paid advertisement has proven to be a very costly venture.